 [PI: R. Bendahan-West] - ALMA 2024.1.00681.S, 22 hours, Dynamically determining the origin of gas in debris discs

-[PI: A. Carter] - JWST GO-05835, 95 hours, Into The Spotlight: Unveiling Wide-Separation Sub-Jupiters for Future JWST Characterization
+[PI: A. Carter] - JWST GO-05835, 95 hours, Uncharted Worlds: Unveiling Wide-Separation Sub-Jupiters for Future JWST Characterization

 [PI: B. Biller] - JWST SURVEY-06005, Imaging Young Sub-Jupiter Planets down to Solar-System Scales